Perhaps, you skipped school the day they taught "How Does Interest Work with Credit Cards". Well, not likely.

 Interest rates can be a big nuisance to our finances.
 It would sure be nice if everyone was required to know how to calculate interest in order to graduate high school.
-It would save us thousands of dollars and eliminate tons of financial stress.
+After all, it would save us thousands of dollars and eliminate tons of financial stress.
 But unfortunately, most of us learn the answer the hard way.
 We learn this when it’s too late.
-After racking up thousands of dollars in credit card debt, we understand that interest rates serve as a major roadblock on our journey to paying back our debt.
+Usually after racking up thousands of dollars in credit card debt.
+At that point, we understand that interest rates serve as a major roadblock on our journey to paying back our debt.

 What is credit card interest?